 ABS teaches the Common Core and Essential Standards as defined by the North Carolina Department of Public Instruction using the arts-music, dance, drama, and visual art.
 Common Core and Essential standards can be found online at www.ncpublicschools.org.

 We want parents to be involved in their children’s education.
 We require all parents to volunteer one hour per week per child.
 Volunteer time may be done at the school or at home, depending on your schedule and the help that is needed.

 Does ABS provide transportation to and from school?

 We do not offer bus transportation.
 Parents must be able to get their children to and from school on their own.
-We have several after school programs that pick up students from ABS, in addition to our on-campus YMCA after school program.
+The Arts Based School (ABS) offers an on-site Before & After School Care Program.
+Additionally, there are several other after school programs that pick-up students from ABS.

 Does ABS provide lunch service?